webhookdb/webhookdb/webhookdb-website/src/docs/google-calendar.md

 but there are still a of couple things to do on your side:

 - POST to WebhookDB when a user authorizes your app to access calendars (WebhookDB starts syncing)
-- POST to WebhookDB when you refresh credentials
 - (Optional) POST to WebhookDB when a user revokes access/unlinks their Google account (WebhookDB deletes all rows for the user)

-**NOTE: WebhookDB does *not* require your application's client ID and secret.**

 We'll go over all the steps for integrating Google Calendar.